 Most common MAT medications used are essentially opioids themselves, such as suboxone, methadone, and buprenorphine.
 Naltrexone is not.
-These MATs help keep the patient’s cravings fulfilled, reduce overdose and curb use of opioids.
+These Medication-Assisted Treatments help keep the patient’s cravings fulfilled, reduce overdose and curb the use of opioids.

 Maximizing the benefits of MATs means encouraging the patient not just to take the medication, but to also participate in group and individual therapy.

-It is of utmost importance that MATs are conducted in a safe medical setting, exactly taking medications as prescribed and other psychological, medical and psychiatric services provided simultaneously.
+It is of utmost importance that Medication-Assisted Treatments are conducted in a safe medical setting, exactly taking medications as prescribed and other psychological, medical and psychiatric services provided simultaneously.